 Topics and summary description Assessment: Very Large turbines (150m+) Assessment: Large turbines (80-150m) Assessment: Medium turbines (50-80m) Perceptual qualities The large number of operational and consented wind farm developments located in this and adjoining landscapes, commercial forestry and evidence of past mining activity in some areas limits the sense of naturalness and remoteness that can be experienced across much of these uplands.
 The southern hills of the Nithsdale unit and the upland plateau of the NW Lowthers are less strongly influenced by development.
 Further wind farm development in the less developed southern part of the Nithsdale unit and the core uplands of the NW Lowthers unit could affect the sense of naturalness and seclusion, which although not strong, provides relief from the emerging dense pattern of wind farm developments found elsewhere in this landscape.
 Perceptual qualities would be likely to be less affected if development were concentrated within the more developed uplands.
 Further wind farm development in the less developed southern part of the Nithsdale unit and the core uplands of the NW Lowthers unit could affect the sense of naturalness and seclusion, which although not strong, provides relief from the emerging dense pattern of wind farm developments found elsewhere in this landscape.
 Perceptual qualities would be likely to be less affected if development were concentrated within the more developed uplands.
 Further wind farm development in the less developed southern part of the Nithsdale unit and the core uplands of the NW Lowthers unit could affect the sense of naturalness and seclusion, which although not strong, provides relief from the emerging dense pattern of wind farm developments found elsewhere in this landscape.
 Perceptual qualities would be likely to be less affected if development were concentrated within the more developed uplands.
 Sensitivity rating: Medium Sensitivity rating: Medium Sensitivity rating: Medium Views and visibility These uplands are sparsely settled with settlement and minor roads generally located in narrow valleys thus limiting the extent of visibility.
 The uplands appear to be well-used by walkers and feature a number of long established hill tracks and the SUW which is aligned through the Nithsdale unit.
 There are extensive views of these uplands from settlements and roads within Upper Nithsdale (9).
 Existing wind farm development features in these views.
-These uplands are also highly visible where they abut the Upland Glens (10) of the Scar and Shinnel Water and where the southern hills provide a rugged backdrop to the designed landscape of Drumlanrig Castle and the SE section of Upper While the core of the NW Lowthers unit is less visually prominent, the outer hills within this unit and the remaining undeveloped parts of the Nithsdale unit are more visible.
+These uplands are also highly visible where they abut the Upland Glens (10) of the Scar and Shinnel Water and where the southern hills provide a rugged backdrop to the designed landscape of Drumlanrig Castle and the SE section of Upper Nithsdale.
+While the core of the NW Lowthers unit is less visually prominent, the outer hills within this unit and the remaining undeveloped parts of the Nithsdale unit are more visible.
 Turbines of this size visible on sensitive skylines or seen at the head of narrow glens would have a very dominant effect on views.
-There would be likely to be extensive visibility of this typology from elevated hill tracks and the SUW and this typology would have an overwhelming effect on walkers.
-While the core of the NW Lowthers unit is less visually prominent, the outer hills within this unit and the remaining undeveloped parts of the Nithsdale unit aremore visible.
-Turbines of this size visible on sensitive skylines or seen at the head of narrow side glens would have a dominant effect on views.
-There would be likely to be close visibility of this typology from elevated hill tracks and the SUW.
-Nithsdale.
+There would be likely to be extensive visibility of this typology from elevated hill tracks and the SUW and this typology would have an overwhelming effect on walkers. · There is increased scope to site this typology to reduce effects on views although turbines sited on the outer hills of this landscape would be highly visible, turbines towards the lower height band of this typology would reduce visual impact.
 Sensitivity rating: High Sensitivity rating: High-medium Sensitivity rating: High-medium